webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Giant.md

 ---
 aliases:
   - Giant
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/7
   - Creature/Armor/1
   - Creature/Health/40
+title: Giant
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Giant
 Violent storms, earthquakes, typhoons, and other natural disasters draw giants.
 Standing 20 to 30 feet (6 to 9 m) tall, giants delight in rampaging through the middle of such calamities, creating even more destruction.
 Some giants grow so powerful that they can trigger natural disasters on their own.